puppetlabs-toy-chest/razor-server/doc/api.md

 The `name` of the tag must be unique; the `rule` is a match expression.

+### Create policy

+    {
+      "name": "a policy",
+      "image": { "name": "some_image" },
+      "installer": { "name": "redhat6" },
+      "hostname": "host${id}.example.com",
+      "root_password": "secret",
+      "max_count": "20",
+      "line_number": "100"
+      "tags": [{ "name": "existing_tag"},
+               { "name": "new_tag", "rule": ["=", "dollar", "dollar"]}]
+    }

+Policies are matched in the order of ascending line numbers.

+Tags, installers and images are referenced by their name.
+Tags can also be created by providing a rule; if a tag with that name already exists, the rule must be equal to the rule of the existing tag.

+Hostname is a pattern for the host names of the nodes bound to the policy;
+eventually you'll be able to use facts and other fun stuff there.
+For now, you get to say ${id} and get the node's DB id.

 ## Collections

 Along with the list of supported commands, a `GET /api` request returns a list